Forty-four useful tools to use off-grid for power-out scenarios, emergencies, or SHTF.

 Hand Crank Meat Slicer

-When you think of a meat slicer, you may think cold-cuts for sandwiches, but there are many other things you can slice with a meat slicer.
+When you think of a meat slicer, you may think of cold cuts for sandwiches, but there are many other things you can slice with a meat slicer.

 - Bread-to uniform thickness